inexorabletash/indexeddb-promises/README.md

 ### Cursors ###

 The requests returned when opening cursors behave differently than most requests: the `success` event can fire repeatedly.
 Initially when the cursor is returned, and then on each iteration of the cursor.
-A Promise only returns one value, but just as the `readyState` is reset when a cursor is iterated the `promise` is as well - a new Promise is used for each iteration step.
+A Promise only returns one value, but just as the `readyState` is reset when a cursor is iterated the `ready` is as well - a new Promise is used for each iteration step.

 ```
 partial interface IDBCursor {